2011 24 Hours of Le Mans: Qualifying

 Strakka reconstructed its car overnight after the first session and changed its programme to allow their drivers to acclimatise to race conditions.
 The IMSA Performance Porsche was able to resume competitive racing after being transported and rebuilt overnight at the team's headquarters in Rouen, Normandy.
-Sarrazin improved his provisional pole time to 3 minute, 26.336 second and then to a 3 minute, 26.156 second lap in the second qualifying session.
-Marcel Fässler then overtook Sarrazin to move the No. 2 Audi to first with a 3 minute, 25.961 second lap, which he held until the session ended.
+Sarrazin improved his provisional pole time to 3:26.336 and then to a 3:26.156 lap in the second qualifying session.
+Marcel Fässler then overtook Sarrazin to move the No. 2 Audi to first with a 3:25.961 lap, which he held until the session ended.
 The No. 8 Peugeot was demoted to second as the sister No. 7 car improved to third after a lap from Marc Gené.
 McNish kept Audi's No. 3 entry in fourth, with Dumas' No. 1 car falling to fifth and Franck Montagny staying sixth for the No. 9 Peugeot team.
-Ayari reset LMP2's quickest lap time to a 3 minute, 41.458 second for Signatech.
+Ayari reset LMP2's quickest lap time to a 3:41.458 second for Signatech.
 Premat improved the Oreca Matmut car, while Pierre Kaffer moved the PeCom Lola-Judd entry to second and third in class, respectively.
 In LMGTE Pro, AF Corse led the session and claimed provisional pole position with Bruni's quickest class lap, demoting Jörg Müller's No. 55 BMW.
-Similarly, AF Corse's No. 61 Ferrari of Marco Cioci improved the LMGTE Am pole position lap, with Horst Felbermayer Jr moving the Felbermayr-Proton Porsche to second in class.
+Similarly, AF Corse's No. 61 Ferrari of Marco Cioci improved the LMGTE Am pole position lap, with Horst Felbermayr Jr moving the Felbermayr-Proton Porsche to second in class.
 During the session, which saw several cars affected by mechanical issues, Priaulx lost control of the No. 56 BMW at the Ford Chicane, after possibly driving over debris or gravel, and crashed into the outside tyre barrier.

 Benoît Tréluyer qualified the No. 2 Audi on pole position in the final qualifying session.